What is Blood Flow Restriction therapy?

 Whether you are looking to rehab quickly from knee surgery, build your physique, up your athletic performance, train around nagging arthritis or injury, increase leg strength to prevent falls, or optimize your fitness and wellness, blood flow restriction training training may be right for you.

-Call SportsCare Physical Therapy today to schedule an examination with one of our highly skilled physical therapists or to request a free consultation to see if BFR is right for you.
+Call SportsCare Physical Therapy today or request an appointment with one of our highly skilled physical therapists.